Javascript Menu by Deluxe-Menu.com

 Brethren Affiliated Colleges

 There are six collegiate institutions that are affiliated with the Church of the Brethren.
-None are owned by the denomination, but most of the founding personages were Brethren, and each school continues to working in harmony with the Church of the Brethren.
-See more about each institution at Colleges.
+None are owned by the denomination, but most of the founding personages were Brethren.
+Each institution continues to work in harmony with the Church of the Brethren and presents a full exhibit of sample materials and interpretative brochures at Annual Conference.

 BW Logo Bridgewater College evolved from the former Spring Creek Normal School, which was founded in 1880 under the leadership of Daniel Flory.
 The school was originally located at Spring Creek, Virginia, but moved a few miles east to Bridgewater in 1882, just in time for the fall semester.
 It was incorporated by the State of Virginia in 1884, the name of the school was changed to Bridgewater College in 1889 after revising it's charter, and became an accredited four-year college by the Virginia State Board of Education in 1916.
 It is a co-educational institution with an enrollment near 1,000.